ao5357/user_badges/README.txt

     is the place.
 * Roles - Here you can associate a badge with a given role so that all users with that role will display the selected badge.
-* Settings - where you can set the global settings for the module.
+* Settings - where you can set the global settings for the module (including whether or not to use ImageCache).
 * Products - This tab is provided by the module User Product Badges.
 It allows you to associate badges with products for the ecommerce module.